apnadkarni/blt/man/graph.rst

   If all arguments are specified then a new binding is created, replacing any existing binding for the same *sequence* and *tagName*.
-If the first character of *command* is \f(CW+\fR then *command* augments an existing binding rather than replacing it.
-If no *command* argument is provided then the command currently associated with *tagName* and *sequence* (it's an error occurs if there's no such binding) is returned.
+If the first character of *command* is "+" then *command* augments an existing binding rather than replacing it.
+If no *command* argument is provided then the command currently associated with *tagName* and *sequence* (it's an error if there's no such binding) is returned.
 If both *command* and *sequence* are missing then a list of all the event sequences for which bindings have been defined for *tagName*.

 *pathName* **element cget** *elemName* *option*